macrosynergy/macrosynergy/macrosynergy/visuals/README.md

 The functionality is built around the ability to create quick generic plots of data, and to provide a framework for creating custom plots.
 Simplicity, speed, consistency and flexibility are the main goals.
-The core visualization functions are built around `matplotlib`, with goals of mimicking the rich and dataframe-friendly nature of `seaborn`.
+The core visualization functions are built around matplotlib, with goals of mimicking the rich and dataframe-friendly nature of seaborn without the overheads it comes with.

 ## Functionality